eulixir/scripts/README.md

-# elixir-workspace
+# scripts

-Script to install Elixir environment on Debian based operational systems.
+A compiled of script to save your time.